 Wildlife densities are low, and animals tend to be skittish because of heavy poaching.
 Some of the animals you might see are eland, klipspringer, giraffe, zebra, baboon, and Sykes’ monkey.
 Another big game that sometimes passes through from Tsavo West includes elephant, buffalo, lion, and leopard.
 You might see some of their tracks, but you’re unlikely to spot their owner.
 Chyulu Hills National Park Kenya

 The volcanic mountains offer a fascinating mix of volcanic ash cones and barren lava flows.
 Big black rocks also pay testament to the volcanic origin of the mountains.
-The lava flows are sparsely vegetated, but the upper slopes are home to 37 species of orchids.
+The lava flows sparsely vegetated, but the upper slopes home to 37 species of orchids.
 Deep beneath the hills is a catacomb of mostly unexplored caves.

 The weather and climate of Chyulu Hills are comparable to that of Kenya in general.
 More info:

-Chyulu Hills can be visited year-round, but wildlife viewing is usually best in the dry months from June to October and January to February.
+Chyulu Hills visited year-round, but wildlife viewing is usually best in the dry months from June to October and January to February.
 Visits during the peak of the short rains (November), and especially during the long rains (April and May), might be challenging.

 The condition of the roads isn’t great, even in the Dry season, although it gets much worse after rain.
 A sturdy 4×4 is required throughout the year.